CovalentLabs/garst-app/README.md

 Use `yarn start` for dev server.
 Default dev port is `3000`.

+Use `yarn run start:hmr` to run dev server in HMR mode.

 Use `yarn run build` for production build.

 Use `yarn run server:prod` for production server and production watch.
 Default production port is `8088`.